sundew28/we3world/README.md

 ## Testing the Application

-All API endpoints require a post/get/put/delete request to be made which is already made mandatory in the api route file for secure transfer of data.
+The API endpoint require a "get" request to be made which is already made mandatory in the api route file for secure transfer of data.

 ### Task